WindMillCode/Judima-Framework/AngularApp/testing/TESTS.md

 ## Duplicates

+* the component.hook is a Set
+	* make sure mobile and desktop hooks are fired before saying add done, but fire once
+	* make sure on add and remove component hooks are properly reset
 * when the add and remove button are on the same line as the items to duplicates, the items to be moved dont know how to react properly this can be seen from movingKeep in desktop mediaQuery fix this
 * only supports, when the add/remove buttons are not on the same line as the target
 	* we insert between last item that have 0 and first item that has 1